hypre-space/hypredrive/docs/usrman-src/input_structure.rst

   tags 0, 1, and 2, provide three entries in that order.

 Scaling requires hypre 3.0.0 or newer.
-On older builds, YAML parsing succeeds, but hypredrive disables scaling at run time without a message.
+On older builds, YAML parsing succeeds, but hypredrive logs a message and disables scaling at run time.

 Example configuration with RHS L2 scaling: